Cees Nooteboom – 533 – een dagenboek

 The longer something lasts, the longer it will probably last.

-The world of news is noisy, because they have to hype it.
+The world of news is noisy because they have to hype it.

 Learn.

-Get out of your room and try out a new skill in the real world.
+Get out of your room and try a new skill in the real world.
 Go to the physical place where it’s happening, and put your ass on the line with something to lose.
 A vivid, visceral feeling of danger will teach you better than words.

 Follow the great book.